sharafdin/sharafdin/README.md

 | |  | | |     ___) | | | | (_| | | | (_| |  _| (_| | | | | |
 |_|  |_|_|    |____/|_| |_|\__,_|_|  \__,_|_|  \__,_|_|_| |_|</pre>

 Greetings!

-All my work are open source.
+I'm a self-taught developer and open-source creator.
+All my work is public and built with the belief that *code should be accessible to everyone*.

-- Preferred titles: Mr, Master, Self-Taught Savant
+- Preferred titles: `Mr`, `Master`, `Self-Taught Savant`
 - Fun fact: I once hacked my own computer to test its security and ended up locking myself out for a while!

 **Explore my world:** [Mr Sharafdin](https://sharafdin.com)